Alex C. Wiedenhoeft

 - Wood anatomical flood response to seasonal inundation

-- Characterization of wood phenotype in naturally occurring tree mutants (Populus, Prunus, Acer)
+- Characterization of wood phenotype, including figure, in naturally occurring tree mutants (Populus, Prunus, Acer)

 - Further develop organellar microcapture for trace evidence